navaneeth-dev/stealid/README.md

 `make` it uses docker compose.

+## Contributing

+Requirements:

+- golang 1.18
+- pnpm
+- cmake
+- mingw-w64

+Install all these dev dependencies and start contributing.

 ## TODO

 - [ ] Make docker compose only for production and manual install for development